ChandSuma/self-reflection-catalog/README.md

 - What would I like to do to make my family happier?

 ### Relationship
-- Did I let my parnter know I love them?
+- Did I let my partner know I love them?
 - How can I show more gratitude for my partner’s efforts?
 - Do I still want the same things as my partner?
 - What did I do to make my partner’s life easier today / this week / this month?